madoka-takato/sc26-vllm-mig-artifact/A3/README.md

 ## Expected Output

 The monitoring stack reports GPU memory usage and vLLM runtime metrics.

-The provided Nsight Systems report files, `1g10gb_mig_gpu090.nsys-rep` and `1g20gb_mig_gpu090.nsys-rep`, contain the profiling results used to reproduce the peak memory bandwidth measurements discussed in Section III-B.
+The Nsight Systems profiling procedure generates `.nsys-rep` files, which can be opened with NVIDIA Nsight Systems to inspect GPU metrics, including DRAM Bandwidth (%), and reproduce the peak memory bandwidth measurements discussed in Section III-B.